pola-rs/polars/docs/index.md

 --8<-- "docs/people.md"

-## Contribute
+## Contributing

-Thanks for taking the time to contribute!
 We appreciate all contributions, from reporting bugs to implementing new features.
-If you're unclear on how to proceed read our [contribution guide](https://github.com/pola-rs/polars/blob/main/CONTRIBUTING.md) or contact us on [discord](https://discord.com/invite/4UfP5cfBE7).
+Read our [contributing guide](development/contributing.md) to learn more.

 ## License